 On our way back on the mainland, we’ll stop by a WWII memorial by the town of Kieta where a Japanese Zero plane and a Japanese tank are exposed.

 We stop by Arawa market to meet the locals and shop for souvenirs – most of this city was destroyed from the civil war.

 Visit Topiniang village where villagers will welcome us to stay and eat with them.
 They will show us their flower gardens as well as a living bridge made up of vines from a Ficus tree.
 The most intrepid of us will get to cross this bridge which goes over a mountain stream and takes us to pools and caves for us to explore.

 Back in the village of Topinang, we will see women weaving a traditional fan called Biruko and relax in the afternoon by the beach.

-We have dinner and sleep in a homestay in the village.
+Dinner and overnight at a homestay in the village.

-After an early breakfast, we transfer to Kieta Airport to catch Airlines PNG flight at 8:05 back to Port Moresby by 11:20 including a layover in Rabaul.
+After an early breakfast, we transfer to Kieta Airport to catch our morning flight back to Port Moresby.

 – Visa fees for Papua New Guinea if applicable (most countries get a free visa on arrival, YPT can assist for those of countries which don’t)